rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/project-quotas/_index.md

 In a standard Kubernetes deployment, resource quotas are applied to individual namespaces.
 However, you cannot apply the quota to multiple namespaces with a single action.
 Instead, the resource quota must be applied each namespace, which can be tedious.
 The following diagram depict resource quotas in a native Kubernetes deployment.
 Notice that:

 - Resource quotas apply only to namespaces they are directly assigned to.
 - Quotas are applied to individual namespaces, rather than collectively.
+Even though each quota sets the same limits, a unique quota is applied to each namespace.

+![Native Kubernetes Resource Quota Implementation]({{< baseurl >}}/img/rancher/kubernetes-resource-quota.svg)
 <sup>Native Kubernetes Resource Quota Implementation Example</sup>
-![Native Kubernetes Resource Quota Implementation]({{< baseurl >}}/img/rancher/kubernetes-resource-quota.svg)

 In Rancher's implementation of resource quotas, the quota is applied to a [project]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/#projects) instead.
 The resource quota includes two limits: